hunibunny/ShaderView/README.md

 ShaderView is a SwiftUI package designed for integrating and displaying Metal shaders.
 It simplifies the process of using custom shaders written in `.metal`  in your SwiftUI applications.

+## Setup
+Add any .metal file to the project, can be empty.
+This will ensure that a metal library can be created and default shaders can be compiled.

 ### ShaderView()
 `ShaderView()` allows you to display any shader defined in a `.metal` file.
 To use your custom shader, simply specify the name of the shader when initializing `ShaderView`
 #### Basic usage